-How to Detect if Your Personal Information Has Been Stolen (and How to Protect Yourself Against It)
+How to Detect if Your Personal Information Has Been Stolen

-Ever had that eerie feeling that someone is watching you?
+Have you ever had that eerie feeling that someone is watching you?
 Or, in the digital world, that unsettling thought that someone might have gotten a hold of your personal information?
 Sadly, this isn’t just paranoia nowadays.
 It’s a genuine concern that isn’t going anywhere anytime soon.

 Just as you’d notice if your keys went missing or your wallet felt lighter, it’s crucial to recognize when your personal information has been taken without your consent.
 But how can you tell?
 And what do you do next?